 St. Andrew Presbyterian Church’s director of communications and media ministries explains how it’s done

-That’s also the work of St. Andrew Presbyterian Church in Iowa City, Iowa, says Jeff Charis-Carlson, the church’s director of communications and media ministries, who sat for an interview last week to discuss the Matthew 25 ministry St. Andrew has been doing.
+That’s also the work of St. Andrew Presbyterian Church in Iowa City, Iowa, says Jeff Charis-Carlson, the church’s director of communications and media ministries, who sat for an interview recently to discuss the Matthew 25 ministry St. Andrew has been doing.

 While Jesus calls us to visit those who are incarcerated, we’re also called to minister to those who are captive in other ways, including mental illness, according to Charis-Carlson.
 “You can’t look at someone and know what’s going on internally,” he said.
 “We have focused on helping people be part of this community, recognizing they have an important role to play in the body of Christ.”
 Those who “look at the world differently and experience the world differently than the majority of members of the congregation have a special role and things to teach us.”